go-swag/frontend-assessment/README.md

 Error Handling: Display an error message to the user if the server response indicates an error (e.g., status code 4xx or 5xx).

-Clear Form: Clear the form fields after a successful submission.